TULiberalArts/Greek-and-Roman-Classics/pages/next-stops.md

 # meta-data variables
 title: Next Stops
 description: >-
+  See what careers that a degree in Greek and Roman Classics from Temple University’s College of Liberal Arts can get you- straight from our alumni!
+Visit us, look into application deadlines and transfer options, and apply.
 keywords: 'careers, alumni, apply, visit, transfer, classics majors'
 # custom variables
 sidebar: false